-Article 119 [Statutory instruments respecting refugees and expellees]
+Article 119 [Refugees and expellees]

 In matters relating to refugees and expellees, especially as regards their distribution among the Länder, the Federal Government, with the consent of the Bundesrat, may issue statutory instruments having the force of law, pending settlement of the matter by a federal law.
-In this connection the Federal Government may be authorized to issue individual instructions in particular cases.
+In this connection the Federal Government may be authorised to issue individual instructions in particular cases.
 Unless time is of the essence, such instructions shall be addressed to the highest Land authorities.

-Article 120 [Occupation costs and burdens resulting from the war]
+Article 120 [Occupation costs - Burdens resulting from the war]

-(1) The Federation shall finance the expenditures for occupation costs and other internal and external burdens resulting from the war, as regulated in detail by federal laws.
-To the extent that these war burdens were regulated by federal laws on or before October 1, 1969, the Federation and the Länder shall finance such expenditures in the proportion established by such federal laws.
-Insofar as expenditures for such of these war burdens as neither have been nor will be regulated by federal laws were met on or before October 1, 1965 by Länder, municipalities (associations of municipalities), or other entities performing functions of the Länder or municipalities, the Federation shall not be obliged to finance them even after that date.
+- (1) The Federation shall finance the expenditures for occupation costs and other internal and external burdens resulting from the war, as regulated in detail by federal laws.
+To the extent that these war burdens were regulated by federal laws on or before 1 October 1969, the Federation and the Länder shall finance such expenditures in the proportion established by such federal laws.
+Insofar as expenditures for such of these war burdens as neither have been nor will be regulated by federal laws were met on or before 1 October 1965 by Länder, municipalities (associations of municipalities), or other entities performing functions of the Länder or municipalities, the Federation shall not be obliged to finance them even after that date.
 The Federation shall be responsible for subsidies toward meeting the costs of social security, including unemployment insurance and public assistance to the unemployed.
-The distribution of war burdens between the Federation and the Länder prescribed by this paragraph shall not be construed to affect any law respecting claims for compensation for consequences of the war.

-(2) Revenue shall pass to the Federation at the time it assumes responsibility for the expenditures referred to in this Article.
+The distribution of war burdens between the Federation and the Länder prescribed by this paragraph shall not be construed to affect any law regarding claims for compensation for consequences of the war. - (2) Revenue shall pass to the Federation at the time it assumes responsibility for the expenditures referred to in this Article.

-Article 120 a [Execution of laws respecting equalization of burdens]
+Article 120a [Equalisation of burdens]

-(1) Laws implementing the equalization of burdens may, with the consent of the Bundesrat, provide that with respect to equalization payments they shall be executed partly by the Federation and partly by the Länder acting on federal commission, and that the relevant powers vested in the Federal Government and the competent highest federal authorities by virtue of Article 85 shall be wholly or partly delegated to the Federal Equalization of Burdens Office.
-In exercising these powers, the Federal Equalization of Burdens Office shall not require the consent of the Bundesrat; except in urgent cases, its instructions shall be given to the highest Land authorities (Land Equalization of Burdens Offices).

-(2) The second sentence of paragraph (3) of Article 87 shall not be affected by this provision.
+- (1) Laws implementing the equalisation of burdens may, with the consent of the Bundesrat, provide that with respect to equalisation payments they shall be executed partly by the Federation and partly by the Länder acting on federal commission, and that the relevant powers vested in the Federal Government and the competent highest federal authorities by virtue of Article 85 shall be wholly or partly delegated to the Federal Equalisation of Burdens Office.
+In exercising these powers, the Federal Equalisation of Burdens Office shall not require the consent of the Bundesrat; except in urgent cases, its instructions shall be given to the highest Land authorities (Land Equalisation of Burdens Offices). - (2) The second sentence of paragraph (3) of Article 87 shall not be affected by this provision.